 Suspect arrested for deadly shooting on West Johnson Street

 BATON ROUGE, La.
-(WAFB) - The Baton Rouge Police Department has released the identity of a victim killed in a shooting on the evening of Friday, July 7.
+(WAFB) - The Baton Rouge Police Department has arrested a suspect two months after a shooting left one person dead in a vacant lot.

-According to BRPD, Jaylan Stanton, 30, was found dead from multiple gunshot wounds in a grassy vacant lot on West Johnson Street near Highland Road.
+Police said Keon Wilson, 42, was arrested on Thursday, Sept.
+7, for his alleged involvement in the shooting death of Jaylan Stanton, 30.
+He was booked into the East Baton Rouge Parish Prison for second-degree murder.

 Anyone with information that can help investigators is urged to contact the Capital Region Crime Stoppers by calling the number (225) 344-7867.